NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 .. figure:: figures/GPtmp2.png
 	:align: center
 	:figclass: align-center
+	:width: 600

   	Adaptive DoE procedure by Kyprioti et al. (2020) [Kyprioti2020]_

-Adaptive DoE is terminated and the final surrogate model is constructed if one of the three conditions are satisfied:
+Adaptive DoE is terminated and the surrogate modeling is terminated if one of the three conditions are satisfied:

 * **Time**: analysis time exceeds a predefined (rough) time constraint
 * **Count**: number of model evaluation exceeds a predefined count constraint